nD00rn/f1-2020-telemetry/README.md

 # Current state

-All current features are showsn in the terminal itself and there is no user interaction possible from the terminal itself.
+All current features shown in the terminal itself and there is no user interaction possible from the terminal itself.

 * Shows lap data of all participants
 * Highlight users who have DRS active